OBOAcademy/obook/09-DiseasesAndPhenotypes/ontologylandscape.md

 **Open:**  Yes

 #### Ontology for General Medical Science (OGMS)
-**Description:**  An ontology for representing treatment of disease and diagnosis and on carcinomas and other pathological entities.
+**Description:**  An ontology of entities involved in a clinical encounter.
 **Use Cases:** Provides a formal theory of disease that can be further elaborated by specific disease ontologies.
 It is intended to be used as a upper level ontology for other disease ontologies.
 **GitHub repo:**  https://github.com/OGMS/ogms
 **OBO Foundry webpage:** http://obofoundry.org/ontology/ogms.html